mercwar/Cyborg/README.md

 Cyborg is a fully symbolic-opcode language and knowledge base designed for programmers, researchers, and digital architects.
 It combines:

 - A **256-entry opcode/symbol table** mapping high-level human-readable phrases to machine opcodes or VM bytecode.
-- Human-readable “MSDN-style” documentation for each symbol: description, example C / VB6 / ASM equivalents, diagrams, references.
+- Human-readable MSDN-style documentation for each symbol: description, example C / VB6 / ASM equivalents, diagrams, references.
 - An **interactive browser-based KB front-end** (`index.html + loader.js`) for browsing opcodes, viewing documentation, and dynamically merging expansion packs.
 - **Expansion/update mechanism** using ZIP “packs” — drop new symbols, meta-data, or translations into the `expansions/` folder; the KB merges them live with seed-aware, override-capable logic.
 - **Offline-first design:** works completely locally; when online, the KB can fetch new packs from a shared OneDrive folder or other static hosts.